NHSDigital/eps-prescription-tracker-ui/README.md

 This is the code for the Clinical Prescription Tracker UI.

-- `packages/client` Client side react front end for clinical prescription tracker UI
+- `packages/cpt-ui` Client side react front end for clinical prescription tracker UI
-- `packages/server/` Server side for clinical prescription tracker UI.
 - `packages/cdk/` Contains the cdk code used to define the stacks.
 - `scripts/` Utilities helpful to developers of this specification.
 - `.devcontainer` Contains a dockerfile and vscode devcontainer definition.